Skip to content

 --device-group DEVICE_GROUP

-Filter by LibreNMS Device Group.
+Filter by LibreNMS device group.
 Supports SQL

 --device-hostname DEVICE_HOSTNAME